Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 - Monday's total is 2.9 points lower than the two team's combined 54.4 points per game average.

-- These two squads combine to surrender 48.5 points per game, three fewer than this contest's over/under.
+- This contest's total is three points greater than the 48.5 these two squads combine to surrender per game this season.

-- The Eagles and their opponents have scored an average of 54.8 points per game in 2021, 3.3 more than Monday's total.

-- The 57.4 PPG average total in Pirates games this season is 5.9 points more than this game's over/under.
+- In 2021, games involving the Pirates have averaged a total of 57.4 points, 5.9 more than the set total in this contest.

 Boston College Stats and Trends

-- Boston College has played 12 games, with five wins against the spread.
+- In Boston College's 12 games this year, it has five wins against the spread.

-- The Eagles have been favored by 3 points or more three times this season and covered the spread in one of them.
+- This season, the Eagles have just one against the spread win in three games as a favorite of 3 points or more.

-- Boston College's games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Boston College's games this year have hit the over on three of 11 set point totals (27.3%).

-- Boston College is 3-1 against the spread and 5-0 overall this season when the team puts up more than 26.3 points.
+- When Boston College records more than 26.3 points, it is 3-1 against the spread and 5-0 overall.

-- When Boston College amasses over 394.7 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Boston College amasses more than 394.7 yards, the team is 2-1 against the spread and 4-0 overall.

 - The Eagles have turned the ball over 17 times this season, five fewer than the Pirates have forced (22).